mciwing/mciwing.github.io/docs/python/comparisons_and_logic.md

     Use comparisons and logical operators to create a single expression that evaluates whether **BOTH** requirements are met.

-???+ question "Password strength: Part 2"
+???+ question "Evaluate password security requirements: Part 2"

-    To increase security, a third variable is introduced, namely `already_used` which is a boolean value and indicates whether the password was already in use.
-Now, check if all of these requirements are met:
+    To increase security, a third variable is introduced alongside the previous password properties:

-    - Has more than 10 characters
-    - Contains special characters
-    - and was not already used before
+    `already_used` - represents whether this password has been used before (`#!python True`/`#!python False`)

-    Again, the password itself is not needed.
-The following variables are
-    sufficient:
+    Variables to use:

     ```py
     password_length = 18
     has_special_characters = True
     already_used = False
     ```

+    Task:

+    Write code that checks if this password is secure based on these three
+    requirements:

+    1. The password must be longer than 10 characters
+    2. The password must contain special characters
+    3. The password must not have been used before

+    Build on your previous solution and evaluate whether all **THREE** requirements are met.

 ## Recap